nkhearn/DnD-multi-player-character-app./Readme.md

 *   **Improved UI/UX:** Enhance the user interface for better usability and visual appeal.
 *   **API for Third-Party Integrations:** Develop an API to allow other tools or services to interact with the character data.
 *   **Export/Import Characters:** Allow characters to be exported in different formats (e.g., PDF, plain text) or imported from other systems.

-## License

-This project is currently not licensed.

-It is recommended to add an open-source license to define how others can use, modify, and distribute the code.
-A common choice for projects like this is the [MIT License](https://opensource.org/licenses/MIT).

-To add a license:
-1. Create a file named `LICENSE` in the root of the project.
-2. Copy the text of your chosen license (e.g., the MIT License template) into this file.
-3. Update this section in the `Readme.md` to reflect the chosen license (e.g., "This project is licensed under the MIT License - see the LICENSE file for details.").